yashaylani7/Movie-Library-System/README.md

 1. Clone the repository using command: `git clone https://github.com/yashaylani7/Movie-Library-System.git`.
 2. Install the dependencies using `npm install`.
 (You need to have node.js installed on your system.
 You can install it from [here](https://nodejs.org/en/download/).
 I have used v20.11.1 version of node js).
 3. Create a TMDB API key by following the instructions [here](https://www.themoviedb.org/documentation/api).
 You will need to create an account on TMDB to get the API key.
-4. Create a file named `tmdb_acc.jsx` in the `src` directory and add the following code to it:
+4. There is a file named `tmdb_acc.jsx` in the `src` directory and add the following code to it:
 ```jsx
 export const API_KEY = 'YOUR_API_KEY'
 export const ACCESS_TOKEN = 'YOUR_ACCESS_TOKEN'